Surgery for haemorrhoids (piles)

 When to seek medical advice

-Seek medical advice from the hospital unit where the surgery was carried out, or from your GP, if you experience:
+Seek medical advice from the hospital unit where the surgery was carried out or your GP if you experience:

 - excessive bleeding